biojava/biojava.github.io/wiki/BioJava:Tutorial:MultiAlignClustalW.md

 **by [Dickson S. Guedes](Dickson Guedes "wikilink")**

-Because there are many question in list about Multi-Alignment using BioJava but it DON'T make multi-alignments by itself, so I'll place a code that I created in my teses.
+There are many question in list about "Multi-Alignment using BioJava", but Biojava DON'T make multi-alignments by itself, so I'll place a code that I've created in my teses.

 Ok.
 Let's Go...